 FAQ: Frequently Asked Questions

-you go out shopping.
-Our database consists of publicly available diamond pricing information as well as advertised specials.
+|PriceScope is a premier diamond and jewelry community helping millions find a great diamond for the best price.
+Our database consists of publicly available diamond pricing information as.
 We then present this information to you in a searchable form.

 PriceScope is a privately held consumer advocate corporation.

 |When buying diamonds, you want to get the best possible value.

 People scan newspaper ads, shop around or even hire diamond brokers.
 A better way is to use PriceScope – the ultimate resource for making informed decisions before buying a diamond.
 It is simple to use – just specify your criteria, print a price table and then go straight to the dealer or jeweler who offers the best deal.
 If he or she is too far from you, you can use your search results with your local jeweler as a price negotiation tool.

 |PriceScope carefully vets all retailers who are allowed to list diamonds and jewelry on the site.
 Only honest, ethical sellers who offer high quality diamonds and jewelry with excellent customer service are allowed on PriceScope.

 |For any new vendor we check their Better Business Bureau, Google and other integrity and complaint site ratings.
 Excellent Customer Service is important to us.

 Our forums have reviews and discussions on almost every jewelry firm in the world.
 Vendors who violate forum rules are not allowed to list/Advertise on PriceScope.

 Retailers must have sold online for 3-5 years.
 We check their return and trade-up or trade-back policies, location, website quality, vendor backing, and diamond cut quality (using HCA).
 Every vendor claims to have exclusive diamonds, but typically 95% are virtual diamonds that 3 or 4 of our existing vendors already show at better prices.